There are several myPhysicsLab simulations that include collisions between objects. To

 spreadsheet.
 You can of course change the formatting as you want by modifying the code.

 There are various collision simulations and each has it’s particular collision type with different information available.
-Check the source code to find how to get the data you want from a particular collision type.
-Links to the relevant source code are given below.
+Check the documentation or source code to find how to get the data you want from a particular collision type.

 See above for example code for the CollideBlocks simulation.
 The collisions are instances of BlockCollision which contain block objects that are instances of PointMass.